open-metadata/OpenMetadata/openmetadata-docs/content/deployment/security/amazon-cognito-sso/index.md

 <Image src="/images/deployment/security/amazon-cognito-sso/create-server-credentials-8.png" alt="create-account" caption="Client ID"/>

-After the applying these steps, you can update the configuration of your deployment:
+After applying these steps, you can update the configuration of your deployment:

 <InlineCalloutContainer>
   <InlineCallout